 Cara joined Regional Midwifery in 2015.
 Prior to this, she worked as a labor and delivery nurse in Anchorage, Alaska.
 She is from Monroe, NC.

 Cara is a nursing graduate of Carolinas College of Health Sciences in Charlotte, NC.
 She obtained a BSN at the University of Alaska Anchorage.
-Her Nurse-Midwifery education was completed through the University of Cincinnati while training under nurse midwives in Anchorage.
+Her Nurse-Midwifery education was completed through the University of Cincinnati while training under CNMs in Anchorage.

 Cara appreciates each relationship she makes.
 She is committed to supporting and educating women as well as providing individualized care.
 She loves to welcome new patients to the practice for well woman, family planning and pregnancy.
-She is a Lamaze Certified Childbirth Educator, Centering Pregnancy facilitator and has specialized training in breastfeeding.
+She is a Lamaze Certified Childbirth Educator, Centering Pregnancy facilitator and is a Certified Lacatation Consultant.